-Louisiana Department of Wildlife and Fisheries Enforcement Division agents cited a Deville man for alleged deer hunting violations on Oct.
-11 in Bienville Parish.
+Louisiana Department of Wildlife and Fisheries Enforcement Division agents cited a New Iberia man for allegedly killing a Louisiana black bear on Feb.
+28 in St. Mary Parish.

 For more information, contact Adam Einck at 225-765-2465 or firstname.lastname@example.org.